 |Introduction||Logistics||Workshop organisation and contact information||Final programme and abstract proceedings||Related links|

-The Information System on Occupational Exposure (ISOE), with its participating utilities and regulatory authorities, is a core group of experts for exchanging experience in developing safe, sustainable and societally acceptable strategies for emerging operational issues in the field of occupational radiation protection.
+The Information System on Occupational Exposure (ISOE) with its participating utilities and regulatory authorities, is a core group of experts for exchanging experience in developing safe, sustainable and societally acceptable strategies for emerging operational issues in the field of occupational radiation protection.
 In response to the Fukushima Daiichi nuclear power plant accident, the Expert Group on Occupational Radiation Protection in Severe Accident Management and Post-Accident Recovery (EG-SAM) was established by the ISOE in May 2011.
 The overarching objective of the group is to contribute to occupational exposure management (providing a view on management of high radiation area worker doses) in Fukushima with the ISOE participants, and to address the experience of various ISOE utilities with various occupational radiation protection management approaches in severe accidents, radiation protection management approaches for highly contaminated areas, selection of proper RP protective tools and clothes including remotely operated instruments, means to fix and eliminate contamination, access procedures to the site, shielding, emergency/accident individual dosimetry and its assessment, psychological aspects, etc. The final product of the group will be a report on best occupational radiation protection management procedures for proper radiation protection job overage during severe accident, initial response and recovery efforts and radiation protection lessons learned from previous reactor accidents.

-Following the workshop, the proceedings (presentations, discussion summaries and conclusions) and final version of the EG-SAM report will be prepared and made available to participants and other interested parties on the ISOE network website.
+Following the workshop, the proceedings (presentations, discussion summaries and conclusions) and final version of the EG-SAM report would be prepared and made available to participants and other interested parties on the ISOE network website.

-Last reviewed: 4 June 2014
+Last reviewed: 28 July 2014